gsinghg19/be_nc_news/README.md

 ## Background

-Northcoders API for the purpose of accessing application data programmatically.
+A Northcoders News API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

 To visit the hosted site, please visit: https://gsinghg19-be-nc-news-app.herokuapp.com/api